cligs/textbox/es/novela-hispanoamericana/readme.md

 Spanish-American Novel (1880-1910)
 ========================================

 This corpus contains XXX texts from XXX Spanish-American (Argentine and Mexican) authors.
 It is part of a larger corpus being prepared by Ulrike Henny for her PhD thesis.
-The corpus has been prepared in the context of the young research group for Computational Literary Genres Stylistics (CLiGS) at the University of Würzburg in Germany.
+The corpus has been created in the context of the young research group for Computational Literary Genres Stylistics (CLiGS) at the University of Würzburg in Germany.

 ## Formats